TheLucasMoore/rails_final_project/NOTES.md

 ## Tasks To Do:

-1. Write Tests
+- Write Tests
-2. Find A Theme.
-Bootstrap.
+    - Model Validations and Tests

-3. Functioning form on home page
+- Functioning form on home page

-4. Model Validations and Tests
-X 5.
-Do more research on NESTED ROUTES AND FORMS
-6. Authentication with Pundit
+- Authentication with Pundit

-7. Finalize all Crud actions
-8. Ratings and Comments

-## CRUDs
-  Recipe X
-  Ingredients X
-  Comments ?
-  Rating ?

 USERS - add names into Devise
   Roles?